-- 1. A member of the Tribunal must at all times- - (a) act in accordance with the principles of accountability and transparency; and - (b) disclose his or her personal interests in any decision to be made in the planning process in which he or she serves or has been requested to serve; - (c) abstain completely from direct or indirect participation as an advisor in any matter in which he or she has a personal interest and leave any chamber in which such matter is under deliberation unless the personal interest has been made a matter of public record and the Council has given written approval and has expressly authorised his or her participation. - 2.
-A member of the Tribunal may not- - (a) use his or her position or privileges as Tribunal member or confidential information obtained as a Tribunal member, for private gain or to improperly benefit another person; or

-(b) participate as a decision-maker concerning a matter in which that Tribunal member or that member's spouse, family member, partner or business associate has a direct or indirect personal interest or private business interest.
+- 1. A member of the Tribunal must at all times: - (a) act in accordance with the principles of accountability and transparency; and - (b) disclose his or her personal interests in any decision to be made in the planning process in which he or she serves or has been requested to serve; - (c) abstain completely from direct or indirect participation as an advisor or decision-maker in any matter in which he or she has a personal interest and may only participate in any other capacity, if the personal interest has been declared and the decision maker has given written approval for his or her participation. - 2.
+A member of the Tribunal may not: - (a) use his or her position or privileges as Tribunal member or confidential information obtained as a Tribunal member, for private gain or to improperly benefit another person; or - (b) participate as a decision-maker concerning a matter in which that Tribunal member or that member's spouse, family member, partner or business associate, has a direct or indirect personal interest or private business interest.